 Naperville high schools add IHT ZONE Heart Rate Monitors to On-Campus PE Classes After Two Years of Use in Online Classes

-Thirty years after introducing heart rate monitors to his PE classes at Naperville Central High School (Ill.), retired PE teacher and heart rate pioneer Paul Zientarski believes more school districts should invest in heart rate technology.
+Thirty years after introducing heart rate monitors to his PE classes at Naperville Central High School (Ill.), retired PE teacher and heart rate pioneer Paul Zientarski believes more school districts should invest in heart rate monitors for students.

 “Not only does the heart rate monitor provide an assessment for the student, it’s an assessment for the teacher,” Zientarski said.
 “We can use heart rate monitors to evaluate our program and our teaching instead of simply evaluating the students.”